sufiyankhanz/serif/README.md

 `Title`     | Title for the draft or post.
 `Update`    | For a post, When given the value of `now` (i.e., `Update: now`), the `Updated` timestamp will be updated on the next site generation.
 Means nothing for drafts.
 `Publish`   | For a draft, when given the value of `now` (i.e., `Publish: now`), the draft will be published on the next site generation (and the `Created` set appropriately).
 Means nothing for a post.
-`Permalink` | For a post, overrides the default permalink value defined in `_config.yml`. **Note that this is interpolated**, so `:title` in the permalink value will be replaced according to regular permalink rules.
+`Permalink` | For a post, overrides the default permalink value defined in `_config.yml`. **Note that this is interpolated**, so `: title` in the permalink value will be replaced according to regular permalink rules.
 Means nothing for a draft.

 Note that while it is possible for you to manually handle timestamp values, it is recommended that you rely on using the value of `now` for `Update` and `Publish`.